MaximeILL/multimodal_rag_vlm/README.md

-This notebook demonstrates a robust document analysis pipeline leveraging the **ColQwen** model, designed for efficient multimodal reasoning and information retrieval from complex documents.
+This notebook demonstrates a robust document analysis pipeline leveraging **ColQwen** model, designed for efficient multimodal information retrieval from complex documents.
 It is particularly suited for technical, financial, or analytical documents requiring iterative refinement of responses.

 ## System Pipeline